 The other day she’d had a distanced cup of tea in the garden with her neighbours on the left, Jim and Madge.
 She’d just been standing at her gate, just standing and staring at nothing when Madge had popped out of the front door and suggested it.
 That was well meant and goodness it made a change.
 She hadn’t really got on with Madge before all this; thought her a bit stuck up.
 And they’d had a ‘vote Conservative’ poster in the window last time.
 Not her politics, never had voted for them and never would.
 Funny how a crisis showed people as they really were.
 The other set of neighbours who lived an urban life ‘up-country’ had turned up just before the lockdown; come to hide out in sleepy Cornwall.
 All in it together are we?
 She smiled to herself.

 ‘Food bank this afternoon’, she thought.
 At least she could be useful.
 People needed food; more than that, they needed to know that they weren’t judged, that it wasn’t their fault, that being poor didn’t mean they should be ashamed.
 The shame belonged elsewhere.
 Five weeks to get help.
 Of course you could get an advance but it had to be paid back, otherwise you might actually dig your way out.
 Encourage people back to work?
 Wasn’t that what workhouses were supposed to be about?
 She smiled to herself; she was turning into an angry older woman.
 Well, if she was, there were worse things to be.
 She’d never gone to Greenham.
-She’d wanted to but what with the family and her job and her mum had been around then and, even all those years ago, couldn’t be left for long.
+She’d wanted to but what with the kids and her job and her aunt had been around then and, even all those years ago, couldn’t be left for long.
 Not much to hold her back now though.
 She’d seen the clips on the news of what seemed largely to be fat-bellied, tattooed men giving Nazi salutes and getting angry about a simple truth that black lives matter.
 Sad really.
 Fat, tattooed men picking fights when people were dying.
 You don’t know what you’ve got till it’s gone.
 ‘Who sang that?
 Joannie of course!’
 Never went to Woodstock just like she’d never got to Greenham.
 ‘Regrets, I’ve had a few’, she thought and smiled.
 “I’ll be singing ‘The Hills Are Alive’ if I don’t watch it”, she said, talking to herself and glad she wasn’t taking herself more seriously than she deserved.

 She brought the groceries in, wiped them down with a disinfectant wipe and put them away.

 Then, from nowhere an overwhelming wave of sadness hit her so hard she almost doubled over and was forced to lean on the worktop for a moment.
-When her mother had died, confused and unvisited, and then he had left, at first most of her waking life had been continual bouts of emotional pain interspersed with a kind of grey sadness and the nagging ache of loss.
+When her aunt had died, confused and unvisited, and then he had left, at first most of her waking life had been continual bouts of emotional pain interspersed with a kind of grey sadness and the nagging ache of loss.
 Now the waves came less often and sometimes she went for hours without feeling anything; occasionally she caught herself feeling almost happy.
 She had felt guilty about these rare bouts of near-cheerfulness.
 Now she accepted them with gratitude.
-But she did miss her mother as she had been in her prime, bold, reckless and passionate.
+But she did miss her aunt who had reminded her so much of her mother as she had been in her prime, bold, reckless and passionate.
 And, sometimes she missed his presence, the sense of someone else in the house, the sense of living for two or even, if only occasionally, she was honest enough to admit, living for someone else.
 She shook her head and wondered if her great grandmother had had the luxury of time to feel sorry for herself.
 Somehow she doubted it.

 To follow: Connections Part 2: ships that crash in the night